BrickBot/PBrickLib/README.md

   on future palms, while the interface code is very palm hardware dependant and may require updates to work on future palm models.

-INSTALLATION / THE DEMO APPLICATIONS
+Installation / The Demo Applications
 ------------------------------------

 The PBrick Library comes with two example programs: